Climate Modelling Laboratory

 For the very first time in history, communities will be able to effectively prepare for periods of drought, and also extreme rainfall.
 This will revolutionize food production, and our capacity to protect wildlife and wilderness areas.

 The late Henry Ford claimed that if he had asked his first customers what they wanted, they’d have said a faster horse.
 Ask contemporary meteorologists about rainfall forecasting and they will tell you that it’s impossible to accurately forecast more than a few days in advance.
-They might also tell you about General Circulation Models (GCMs), and the increasing chaotic nature of weather.
+They might also tell you about General Circulation Models (GCMs), and the increasing chaotic nature of weather -- they can't see the natural climate cycles.